pedro-dm-gomes/Human_Bodies_Dataset/README.md

   (...)
 ```

-### 3. To convert the Fbx file to point cloud run the following python:
+### 3. To convert the FBX file to point cloud run the following Python:
-You will need to edit the script with to correct paths to the directories in your computer.
+You will need to edit the script to correct paths to the directories in your computer.

     `python create_dataset_color_full_body.py`

-The python sctrip will  convert .FBX -> OBJ -> PLY.
-The final step the PLY are converted to NPY.
-For each point cloud there will a npy file for the points and npy file for the color.
+The Python script will  convert.FBX -> OBJ -> PLY.
+In the final step, the PLY are converted to NPY.
+For each point cloud, there will an npy file for the points and npy file for the color.

 After the script you should have:
 ```